Synchronous collaborative L2 writing with technology - interaction and learning

 Using shared documents technology for collaboration – an applied linguistics perspective with didactic implications.

 (Betreuung: Prof. Dr. Angela Hahn)

-The project focuses on the very core of Web 2.0 (or The Social Web or The Participative Web etc.): collaboration – synchronous, collaborative text creation.
+The project focussed on the very core of Web 2.0 (or The Social Web or The Participative Web etc.): collaboration – synchronous, collaborative text creation.
 Collaborative text creation in general (both analogue and digital) is not a new phenomenon: sending different versions of one document back and forth via e-mail is common practice in the real world.
 Simultaneous collaborative text editing, however, has only become possible and feasible through the use of Web 2.0 technology.
-GoogleDocs, Office 365 (since June 2013) and Etherpad are probably the best-known representatives of this type of technology – each with their respective advantages and disadvantages.
+GoogleDocs, Office 365 and Etherpad are probably the best-known representatives of this type of technology – each with their respective advantages and disadvantages.

 Digital, synchronous, collaborative text creation is an entirely new way of working together and therefore not a God-given skill.
 The study focussed on the types of interaction, the negotiation of meaning and the collaborative writing process as evident in the students' task-related meta-discussions.
 The study was carried out with German students in an English for medical purposes course, who collaboratively created a patient handover in groups of 3 using synchronous shared documents technology.